 I know this may sound stupid but I actually had to look up prepositions really quickly before writing this.
 It’s been a long time (say middle school?) since I “officially” learned them for the last time!
 It’s funny how you can use them everyday when speaking and forget what they are actually called.
 So I’ve made a cheat sheet for you.

-The goal of the game
+The goal of this treasure hunt

-For me, it was to plan something fun for them combining something we needed to work on.
+For my kids, it was to find the treasure at the end.
+For me, it was to plan a movement activity while combining something we needed to work on.

 My hope is that this will help them to quickly find something in another room later, like their socks.
 Or a fresh diaper mom has stashed in the closet up high.

 Definitely don’t overthink it, just write clues for ordinary places.
 For instance, we were trying to get one of my kids to find their shoes the other day at the bottom of the stairs, and one of us had to go down and get them, even though they were right where we said.
 That’s when I realized we need some preposition help here!
 So one of my clues said , down the stairs near the garage”.

 Related Post: 24 Indoor Activities for toddlers

 A tip I thought of after the game ended: To make it last longer and make them run around more, you could plan the clues better than I did.
 For instance, next time I may alternate an upstairs clue with a downstairs clue each time so they have to go up and down the stairs 5 or 6 times (or back and forth from opposite ends of the house).